Well on Your Way - A Canadian’s Guide to Healthy Travel Abroad

 Where to get travel health advice

-The Public Health Agency of Canada strongly recommends that you consult your health care provider or visit a travel health clinic for an individual health assessment, preferably six weeks before leaving Canada, as certain vaccines and preventive medications take time to work.
-When booking your appointment, allow for delays ― busy travel health clinics may not be able to see you right away.
-Also, if available, bring along a copy of your immunization record (history of the immunizations you’ve received) when you visit a travel health clinic or your health care provider.
-For more information, consult the Travel Vaccines section.
+Consult with a health care provider or visit a travel health clinic for an individual pre-travel health assessment, preferably six weeks before travelling abroad.
+Some vaccines require more than one dose and some can’t be given at the same time as others.
+When booking your appointment, allow for delays, as busy travel health clinics may not be able to see you right away.
+Also, if available, bring along a copy of your immunization record (history of the vaccinations you’ve received) to your appointment.
+For more information, see Immunization and malaria prevention.

 Invest in your health

 It’s always wise to invest in protecting your health before venturing abroad.
-Pre-travel individual health assessments and travel immunizations may not be covered by provincial health plans.
+Individual pre-travel health assessments and travel vaccinations may not be covered by provincial health plans.
 Fees for these services should be part of your travel budget.

-If you’re not feeling well, especially if you have a fever, see your health care provider to discuss postponing your trip.
-Doing so could help you avoid a potential health emergency and also shows respect for others.
-Trip cancellation insurance is widely available.
+If you’re not feeling well before your departure, especially if you have a fever, consult a health care provider to discuss whether you should postpone your trip.
+Doing so could help you avoid a possible health emergency abroad or spreading disease to others.
+Trip cancellation insurance is widely available and should be purchased when booking your trip in case unexpected circumstances prevent you from travelling.

 Obtain travel health insurance

-Don’t rely on your provincial health plan to cover costs if you get sick or are injured while abroad.
-Provincial health plans don’t always cover out-of-country travel.
-For example, a medical evacuation could run more than $50,000.
-Your health plan will cover only part of the bill and will not pay up front.
+Don’t rely on your provincial or territorial health plan to cover costs if you get sick or are injured while abroad.
+Provincial and territorial health plans don’t always cover out-of-country travel.
+They may cover only part of the bill, and will not pay up front.
+A medical evacuation could cost more than $50,000, so it’s best to make sure you have travel health insurance to cover unexpected expenses.
 For more information, contact your provincial/territorial health authority.
-Even if you’re taking a day trip to the United States, purchase the best private travel health insurance you can afford.

 Always carry proof of your insurance coverage when travelling.
-Also, tell your travel agent, a friend or relative at home or your travelling companion how to contact your insurer.
+Also, tell your travel agent, a friend or relative at home or your travel companion how to contact your insurer.

-If you receive medical care while travelling, get a detailed invoice from the health care provider or hospital before you leave the country.
-Nothing is more frustrating than trying to get the proper paperwork from thousands of kilometres away.
+If you receive medical care while travelling, get a detailed invoice from the health care provider or hospital before you leave the country, as it may be difficult to get the proper paperwork from thousands of kilometres away.
 Most insurance companies won’t accept copies or faxes of receipts, but you should keep copies for your own files.

 What to look for…